2025 Guide to Counseling Scholarships

 The National Institutes of Health (NIH) Undergraduate Scholarship Program (UGSP)

 • About the Donor: The NIH (National Institutes of Health) is a part of the U.S. Department of Health and Human Services.
 The nation’s medical research agency makes important discoveries for improving health and saving lives.
 The NIH Office of Intramural Training & Education (OITE) is a division of the Office of Intramural Research (OIR) whose mission is to enhance the training experience of fellows and students on all of the NIH campuses.
-OITE offers the NIH undergraduate scholarship to students from disadvantaged backgrounds committed to careers in behavioral, biomedical, and social science health-related research.
+OITE offers the NIH undergraduate scholarship to students from disadvantaged backgrounds who are committed to careers in behavioral, biomedical, and social science health-related research.
 Apart from receiving scholarship support, recipients will receive paid research training at the NIH during the summer and paid employment and training at the NIH after graduation.

 • Amount: Up to $20,000 per academic year in tuition, educational expenses, and reasonable living expenses

-• Deadline: March 29, 2024
+• Deadline: March 26, 2025

-• Eligibility: Applicants must be US citizens or permanent residents enrolled or accepted for enrollment as full-time students at an accredited four-year undergraduate institution having exceptional financial needs.
+• Eligibility: Applicants must be US citizens or permanent residents enrolled or accepted for enrollment as full-time students at an accredited four-year undergraduate institution with exceptional financial needs.
 They must have an undergraduate university grade point average of 3.3 or higher.

 NHSC Loan Repayment Program